MiyukiHoshi21/computing-work/teachers-day/story.md

 Eyes widened one after another.
 The zombie disease was contagious!

 “We need to go save the other kids from 1H!
 They are not safe as long as they are in the school premises!”
-Ms Zhang (ACC – I’m not exactly sure what’s her name in English) exclaimed, already making her way to the staff room door.
+Ms Zhang (ACC) exclaimed, already making her way to the staff room door.

 “(Boy 1), lead the way!”
 Ms Nora (Malay) grinned and everyone started following (Boy 1) out of the staffroom.